exactly/about/jobs/smart_contract_engineer.md

 ## Description

-We are looking for an experienced shadowy crypto super-coder to help us build Exactly Protocol V0.1 This is a full time role and we are fully remote.
+We are looking for an experienced shadowy crypto super-coder to help us build Exactly Protocol v1.
+This is a full time role and you can work remote.

 ### Initial Responsibilities